 Objectives

 In Lab 1, you configured a new MPLAB Harmony Project from scratch that included the TCP/IP Stack middleware and a LED Flasher.
-The project you created in Lab 1 will be used as the starting point for Lab 2.
-For Lab 2, you are going to use MHC to add two additional applications to the project and configure the DHCP Server.
-The source code for the Button Controller, LED Controller and Network Communications Controller will be copied into the project.
+The project you created in Lab 1 will be used as the starting point for Lab 2..
+The source code for the OLED and Button Controller are included into the project.

-You will learn about a number of Harmony TCP/IP API functions by adding the necessary APIs into the Network Communications Controller source code to manage the UDP and TCP Sockets and data exchanged with each socket.
-Finally, you will get to use the Packet Sender software tool to perform isolated testing of the embedded application, prior to connecting your Floor Call Station implementation to the Elevator Control System on the network.
+You will learn about several Harmony TCP/IP API functions by adding the necessary APIs into the application source code to manage the TCP Sockets and data exchanged with socket.
+You will also learn how the dynamic variables in a web page are handled by the server.
+Finally, you will get to use the Packet Sender software tool to perform isolated testing of the embedded application prior to connecting your VM implementation to the server on the network.

 Lab Procedure